 Province Animal: Thrush nightingale

 Östergötland, or East Gothland, is situated in south-eastern Sweden along the shores of the Baltic Sea.
-The province have around 440.000 inhabitants and the whole province is today a part of the county of Östergötland.
+The province has around 440.000 inhabitants and the whole province is today a part of the county of Östergötland.

 Largest City: Linköping